Osheaga Survival Guide 2023 : What to Wear, Where to Stay, What to Do, Who to See, and How to Party

 Water refill stations are available at the site, so you can bring your own empty plastic water bottle to refill.
 Drink, drink, drink water.
 Drink more water.
-You can bring your own snacks, and there is plenty to purchase.
-There is delicious, gourmet-ish variety at around $8-20 for a good-sized meal.
+You can bring your own snacks, and there is plenty to purchase at food trucks and kiosks.
+There is delicious, gourmet-ish variety at around $10-30 for a good-sized meal.
 Gluten free, vegetarian and vegan options are available.

 The line up to get into Osheaga will be long.
 It moves pretty quickly, but never quickly enough.
 Most people arrive via metro and queue up.
 It can be a little confusing which line to follow, but if you have a regular pass, it’s the long one.
-Those with gold or platinum passes have their own check in lines that are faster, so follow instructions.
+Those with gold or platinum passes have their own check in lines that are faster, so follow instructions or ask someone wearing an official Osheaga shirt.
 The site opens at 1 p.m., and acts start at 2 p.m., so if you don’t want to miss the earliest acts, arrive early.
 Expect to have your bag searched and to pass through a metal detector.
 Make sure you have access to your ticket on your phone!

-The stages are spread out and it is about a 5-10 minute walk between the two main stages and the other stages. his walk can be dusty and muddy (usually both).
+The stages are spread out and it is about a 5-10 minute walk between the main stages and the other stages using a metal bridge.
+This walk can be dusty and muddy (usually both).
 There are little paths through the woods as well with art exhibits and chill out spaces.
 If you have a group of friends, pick a meeting point and a time to meet if you want to find each other again easily.
 Cell service in Osheaga can be kind of spotty.
 Expect your texts and messages to be delayed.
 Consider time stamping them before you send them.

 Alcohol, Marijuana, Drugs, and Sex